miracum/MIRACUM-Mapper-2.0-backend/docs/deployment.md

   - DB_PASSWORD=miracum_password
 ```

+There could be problems with the scratch image when communicating over https with other services as it does not have certificates.
+In this case, either manually copy the certificates over or use a different base image like Alpine.

 ## Frontend Configuration

 The Frontend can be configured using a `.env` file.
 The following environment variables can be used: